Learn about CNIB Guide Dogs and what you need to do to apply

 4. You will be asked to complete a self-declaration medical form.
 You will not need to have your doctor complete a form unless you have an additional medical condition.

 5. You will be asked to provide consent to having a Police Record Check to ensure the safety of our staff (who will be visiting your home) as well as the safety of our dogs.

 6. An Orientation and Mobility Instructor will arrange a phone call with you to discuss how and when you use your cane, some of the places you travel and how much walking you do per day.

 7. A Guide Dog Mobility Instructor will arrange a phone call with you as the first step in a collaborative process to determine if a guide dog is right for you.

 8. When a match is found, you will be notified of the date of your class.

 Please note that CNIB Guide Dogs is a new program.
 While we are growing the program, we have a limited supply of guide dogs to match with Canadians who are blind or partially sighted.
 We encourage you to apply to as many schools as you are interested in to increase your chances of being matched as quickly as possible.

 We are in the process of making this form as accessible as possible, in the meantime if this version is not accessible to you, we can mail you an alternate format or you can call Miriam Mas to complete the form over the phone.
-For an alternate format, please email our program administrator by clicking the link below:
+For an application, please email our program administrator by clicking the link below:

 or phone 416-357-1571.